solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ### Task 4: Using Full Text + GIN indexes

 Although indexes on JSON data is not new to PG16 (available since 8.2 with JSON support since 9.2), it is a valuable feature to be aware of when working with PostgreSQL and JSON.
 GIN indexes can be used to efficiently search for keys or key/value pairs occurring within a large number of jsonb documents (datums).
 Two GIN "operator classes" are provided, offering different performance and flexibility trade-offs.

+For information on Full Text Search, reference [Full Text Search](https://www.postgresql.org/docs/current/textsearch.html).
+For information on GiST and GIN indexes, reference [GiST and GIN Index Types.](https://www.postgresql.org/docs/9.1/textsearch-indexes.html)

 1. Run the following query: